A Description of the Appraisal Process

-A home purchase can be the largest financial decision many will ever consider.
-It doesn't matter if where you raise your family, a second vacation property or a rental fixer upper, purchasing real property is an involved transaction that requires multiple parties to see it through.
+Purchasing a house can be the most serious transaction some may ever encounter.
+It doesn't matter if a primary residence, a second vacation property or a rental fixer upper, purchasing real property is an involved transaction that requires multiple people working in concert to make it all happen.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who's responsible for making sure the property is worth the purchase price?
-This is where you meet the appraiser.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+So, who's responsible for making sure the real estate is worth the purchase price?
+In comes the appraiser.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Gold Coast Appraisal Group LLC will ensure, you as an interested party, are informed.

-To determine the true status of the property, it's our duty to first complete a thorough inspection.
-We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed exist and are in the condition a typical buyer would expect them to be.
-The inspection often includes a sketch of the floorplan, ensuring the square footage is correct and illustrating the layout of the property.
-Most importantly, the appraiser identifies any obvious features - or defects - that would have an impact on the value of the property.
+To determine the true status of the property, it's our responsibility to first perform a thorough inspection.
+We must actually see features, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they indeed exist and are in the condition a typical person would expect them to be.
+The inspection often includes a sketch of the property, ensuring the square footage is accurate and illustrating the layout of the property.
+Most importantly, the appraiser looks for any obvious amenities - or defects - that would affect the value of the house.

 Cost Approach

-This is where we gather information on local building costs, labor rates and other factors to derive how much it would cost to construct a property similar to the one being appraised.
-This estimate commonly sets the maximum on what a property would sell for.
-The cost approach is also the least used method.
+Here, we use information on local construction costs, the cost of labor and other elements to calculate how much it would cost to construct a property similar to the one being appraised.
+This estimate commonly sets the upper limit on what a property would sell for.
+It's also the least used predictor of value.

 Analyzing Comparable Sales

-Appraisers become very familiar with the subdivisions in which they appraise.
-They innately understand the value of certain features to the homeowners of that area.
-Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the subject at hand.
-By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they are more accurately in line with the features of subject.
+Appraisers can tell you a lot about the communities in which they appraise.
+They thoroughly understand the value of certain features to the homeowners of that area.
+Then, the appraiser looks up recent sales in the vicinity and finds properties which are 'comparable' to the home in question.
+Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.

 Valuation Using the Income Approach

-In the case of income producing properties - rental houses for example - the appraiser may use an additional approach to value.
-In this scenario, the amount of income the real estate yields is factored in with other rents in the area for comparable properties to determine the current value.
+In the case of income producing properties - rental houses for example - we may use an additional approach to value.
+In this scenario, the amount of revenue the real estate generates is factored in with other rents in the area for comparable properties to determine the current value.

-Combining information from all approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
-The estimate of value on the appraisal report is not necessarily the final sales price even though it is likely the best indication of what a property is worth.
-There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
-Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-At the end of the day, an appraiser from Gold Coast Appraisal Group LLC will help you get the most fair and balanced property value, so you can make the most informed real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the subject property.
+It is important to note that while the appraised value is probably the strongest indication of what a house is worth, it probably will not be the price at which the property closes.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to sell the property again.
+At the end of the day, an appraiser from Gold Coast Appraisal Group LLC will guarantee you attain the most accurate property value, so you can make wise real estate decisions.